-We have also created an Anti-Racism Action Plan, which oversees our plan to become an anti-racist organisation.
+We have created and provided an update on our Anti-Racist Action Plan, which oversees our plan to become an anti-racist organisation.

 The College is a 'Disability Confident' employer and has committed to the principles and objectives of the Disability Confident Standard.
 The College considers all applications from disabled persons, bearing in mind the aptitudes of the individuals concerned.
 Where an existing employee becomes disabled, every effort is made to ensure that employment with the College continues.
 The College's policy is to provide training, career development and opportunities for promotion, which, as far as possible, provide identical opportunities to those of non-disabled employees.